LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: map->remove(key)
 .. member:: map->removeAll()

-   The first method, `remove`, removes the indicated key/value from the map.
+   The first method, `~map->remove`, removes the indicated key/value from the map.
 If the key does not exist in the map then no action is taken.
-The second method, `removeAll`, removes all of the keys/values from the map.
+The second method, `~map->removeAll`, removes all of the keys/values from the map.

 .. member:: map->get(key)
 .. member:: map->get=(value, key)